Quansight-Labs/free-threaded-compatibility/docs/porting.md

 Finally, note how the above code will ensure that only a single call to `_do_expensive_calculation` will run at any given time, regardless of `arg`.
-This may not be desirable; one could want to allow calling the function in parallel for different arguments.
+This may not be desirable; one might want to allow calling the function in parallel for different arguments.
 This however would require a substantially more complex locking pattern.

-### Raising errors under shared concurrent use.
+### Raising errors under shared concurrent use

 Sometimes it's a programming error to share an object between threads.
 An example might be a wrapper for a low-level C compression library that does not